SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 ```
 cargo make print-sample-command
 ```
-to see the CLI options needed to run the binary executable, which utilizes the `ingestor`, `slotter`, `block-builder` and `metrics` crates
+to see the CLI options needed to run the binary executable, which utilizes the `ingestor`, `synd-slotter`, `synd-block-builder` and `metrics` crates